 Villa Jovis: the residence of the Roman emperor Tiberius, this is the most important archaeological site on Capri and is at the very top of Mount Tiberius.
 Villa Lysis and Villa Jovis are joined by a number of different walking trails through the countryside.

-- Tickets: EUR 2 (free for EU citizens under 18; free the first Sunday of each month)
+- Tickets: EUR 6 (free for EU citizens under 18)

 Parco Astarita: a small park right above the sea located next to Villa Jovis.